 ID Applicant, Lessee, Both, Other?
 City Event Date Event Name Comments Issues or Keywords 29 A Honolulu 4/27/2013 OIP Open House #2 Q1: Why did the land space decrease over time since you folks started w/offerring hawaiian homesteads, it decreased so much and Oahu is still suffering because we heard all day through the sections, "we are running out of land on Oahu."
-We heard you folks, and understand all of your Keiki Station good, decreasing lot size bad, need more homes in Honolulu/Central Oahu, award faster, applicant task force 30 L Honolulu 4/27/2013 OIP Open House #2 Q2: What is the process/or is there a process to transfer lease to daughter before passing? lease extension, lease transfer, 2 car garage, home repair resources, 31 А Honolulu 4/27/2013 OIP Open House #2 CMNT 1: No comments, very pleased.
-32 A Honolulu 4/27/2013 OIP Open House #2 Hawns to have a roof over their heads.
-It doesn't make any sense to have lands that is in no use for swap unused lands, subsistence ag, self- sufficiency 33 Α Honolulu 4/27/2013 OIP Open House #2 CMNT 1: At every station it helped me realized how important DHHL is committed to the individuals feed back on how they will develop the homes. feedback 34 A Honolulu 4/27/2013 OIP Open House #2 (no questions or comments) 35 Α Honolulu 4/27/2013 OIP Open House #2 (no questions or comments) 36 А Honolulu 4/27/2013 OIP Open House #2 CMNT 1: Would love to see the Mo'ili'ili DDHL site developed into a High Rise.
+We heard you folks, and understand all of your Keiki Station good, decreasing lot size bad, need more homes in Honolulu/Central Oahu, award faster, applicant task force 30 L Honolulu 4/27/2013 OIP Open House #2 lease extension, lease transfer, 2 car garage, home repair resources, 31 A Honolulu 4/27/2013 OIP Open House #2 CMNT 1: No comments, very pleased.
+32 A Honolulu 4/27/2013 OIP Open House #2 swap unused lands, subsistence ag, self- sufficiency 33 A Honolulu 4/27/2013 OIP Open House #2 CMNT 1: At every station it helped me realized how important DHHL is committed to the individuals feed back on how they will develop the homes. feedback 34 A Honolulu 4/27/2013 OIP Open House #2 (no questions or comments) 35 A Honolulu 4/27/2013 OIP Open House #2 (no questions or comments) 36 A Honolulu 4/27/2013 OIP Open House #2 CMNT 1: Would love to see the Mo'ili'ili DDHL site developed into a High Rise.
 I will fully support that project as I live on Coyne St. Papakolea DHHL is all taken up.
 Unless you can find someone to sale.
 Please let me know of any further developments.
 Mahalo.
-Build Moiliili High Rise, 37 А Honolulu 4/27/2013 OIP Open House #2 CMNT 1: What is the problem of EVERYONE saying "the Lord's Prayer" in OUR HAWAIIAN LANGUAGE ? & HOLDING HAND IN A CIRCLE.
+Build Moiliili High Rise, 37 A Honolulu 4/27/2013 OIP Open House #2 CMNT 1: What is the problem of EVERYONE saying "the Lord's Prayer" in OUR HAWAIIAN LANGUAGE ? & HOLDING HAND IN A CIRCLE.
 NOTE: How come a person went around asking those who came today "If they could do pule?"
-We are guest. pule, protocol 38 А Waimanalo 4/27/2013 OIP Open House #2 It was nice to talk face-to-face and get answers to our immediate concerns.
+We are guest. pule, protocol 38 A Waimanalo 4/27/2013 OIP Open House #2 It was nice to talk face-to-face and get answers to our immediate concerns.
 I appreciate being involved in the planning process because when I do obtain my own home someday, I will certain be thankful for having it, in a community that I helped plan. participation, communication